siscia/easy-hire/index.md

 You can find the list of both kind of companies [here.][company-list]

-## I want to put also my company in your list !
+## I want to add my company to your list !

 Great, just get in touch and [send me an email.][my-email]